Watch our Video

 The National Cyber Security Centre (NCSC) provides advice, guidance and support on cyber security.
 Here is their small business guide and also another for individuals and families.

 And the UK ICO has produced an AI and data protection risk toolkit.
+They also have an AI Resource that covers wider issues, including information security and integrity, transparency, data protection by design, discrimination and bias, and human review.

 In the US, NIST has an AI Risk Management Framework, which is intended to improve the ability to incorporate trustworthiness considerations into the design, development, use, and evaluation of AI products, services, and systems.